psagers/salvage/README.rst

     ``$ pip install salvage``

-This package will only install the `salvage` executable.
-Salvage does not depend on any Python packages, but it does require `gpg`_ to handle the cryptography.
+This package will only install the ``salvage`` executable.
+It does not depend on any Python packages.

 Quick Start